ashith18/python-source-code-github-copilot-demo/README.md

-# My Python Flask Application
+# Python Flask Application

 This repository contains a Python Flask application, along with a Dockerfile and a Jenkinsfile for building and deploying the application using Docker and Jenkins.

 ## Overview

-- **Flask Application**: A Python Flask web application that provides a simple API or web interface (describe your application's purpose and functionality here).
+- **Flask Application**: A Python Flask web application that provides a simple API or web interface.
 - **Dockerfile**: A Docker configuration file used to build a Docker image for the Flask application.
 - **Jenkinsfile**: A Jenkins pipeline script that automates the build, test, and deployment processes for the Flask application using Docker.